darkreactions/ESCALATE/escalate/README.md

 - [local.py](escalate/settings/loca.py) : Config for local/live developement and debugging

 #### Docker Development Server
 If you have Docker installed and ready to use, you can quickly spin up a populated database.
 Simply run `docker-compose up` in the data_model folder.
-This will automatically connect to the running Escalate v3 Postgres database and apply the required migrations for user and admin tables.
+This will automatically connect to the running Escalate v3 database and apply the required migrations for user and admin tables.
 This will not populate users, materials, experiments, organizations, etc. We recommend utilizing our API to create a script to prepopulate the database models prior to running the application.
 Reference [here](../data_model/README.md) for more information on those models.